toliaqat/xenon-wiki/Task-Service-Tutorial.md

 Task services are good examples of the uniform use of REST throughout Xenon: all state changes and queries between services happen via REST.
 A service does not treat a request differently if it comes from an external client, another service, or itself.
 For a task service, these requests include the POST that created the task as well as the self PATCH's that update the task as it progresses.

-In a strict technical sense, requests are often not "REST" because when services are running in the same process, they are optimized, in-process communication instead of HTTP.
+In a strict technical sense, requests are often not using HTTP because when services are running in the same process, they are optimized, in-process communication instead of going on the network/sockets.
 However, that distinction is transparent to the author of a service: requests are handled identically whether they arrive over an HTTP connection or from another in-process service.

 # 1.2 Assumptions